AllianceBernstein (NYSE:AB) Upgraded to “Hold” by Zacks Investment Research

-Zacks Investment Research upgraded shares of AllianceBernstein (NYSE:AB) from a sell rating to a hold rating in a research report sent to investors on Tuesday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of AllianceBernstein (NYSE:AB) from a sell rating to a hold rating in a research report report published on Monday morning, Zacks.com reports.

 According to Zacks, “ALLIANCE CAP MANAGEMENT L.P. provides diversified investment management services, primarily to pension funds, endowments, foreign financial institutions, and to individual investors. “

-Separately, Citigroup decreased their price target on AllianceBernstein from $37.00 to $33.00 and set a buy rating for the company in a report on Tuesday, October 15th.
+Separately, Citigroup reduced their target price on shares of AllianceBernstein from $37.00 to $33.00 and set a buy rating for the company in a research report on Tuesday, October 15th.

-AllianceBernstein (NYSE:AB) last posted its earnings results on Thursday, October 24th.
-The asset manager reported $0.63 earnings per share (EPS) for the quarter, hitting the Zacks’ consensus estimate of $0.63.
-The firm had revenue of $877.87 million during the quarter, compared to the consensus estimate of $880.27 million.
+AllianceBernstein (NYSE:AB) last posted its quarterly earnings data on Thursday, October 24th.
+The asset manager reported $0.63 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.63.
+The business had revenue of $877.87 million during the quarter, compared to the consensus estimate of $880.27 million.
 AllianceBernstein had a net margin of 6.55% and a return on equity of 15.18%.
-The company’s revenue was up 3.3% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.69 EPS.
-On average, analysts expect that AllianceBernstein will post 2.37 EPS for the current year.
+The firm’s quarterly revenue was up 3.3% compared to the same quarter last year.
+During the same quarter last year, the company posted $0.69 earnings per share.
+As a group, analysts predict that AllianceBernstein will post 2.37 EPS for the current year.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Resources Management Corp CT ADV purchased a new position in AllianceBernstein in the 3rd quarter worth approximately $647,000.
-Philadelphia Financial Management of San Francisco LLC boosted its holdings in AllianceBernstein by 94.6% in the 3rd quarter.
-Philadelphia Financial Management of San Francisco LLC now owns 243,835 shares of the asset manager’s stock worth $7,157,000 after acquiring an additional 118,529 shares during the period.
-Barclays PLC boosted its holdings in AllianceBernstein by 22,569.9% in the 3rd quarter.
-Barclays PLC now owns 70,050 shares of the asset manager’s stock worth $2,056,000 after acquiring an additional 69,741 shares during the period.
-Sunbelt Securities Inc. purchased a new position in AllianceBernstein in the 3rd quarter worth approximately $315,000.
-Finally, Voya Financial Advisors Inc. boosted its holdings in AllianceBernstein by 9.1% in the 3rd quarter.
-Voya Financial Advisors Inc. now owns 15,532 shares of the asset manager’s stock worth $456,000 after acquiring an additional 1,302 shares during the period.
-Hedge funds and other institutional investors own 17.71% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+GSA Capital Partners LLP bought a new position in shares of AllianceBernstein in the second quarter worth $633,000.
+BB&T Corp increased its position in shares of AllianceBernstein by 26.5% during the third quarter.
+BB&T Corp now owns 9,067 shares of the asset manager’s stock valued at $266,000 after buying an additional 1,900 shares during the period.
+D.A.
+Davidson & CO. increased its position in shares of AllianceBernstein by 4.3% during the second quarter.
+D.A.
+Davidson & CO. now owns 116,113 shares of the asset manager’s stock valued at $3,451,000 after buying an additional 4,791 shares during the period.
+Cetera Advisor Networks LLC lifted its holdings in shares of AllianceBernstein by 22.8% in the third quarter.
+Cetera Advisor Networks LLC now owns 25,245 shares of the asset manager’s stock worth $740,000 after buying an additional 4,690 shares in the last quarter.
+Finally, Voya Financial Advisors Inc. lifted its holdings in shares of AllianceBernstein by 9.1% in the third quarter.
+Voya Financial Advisors Inc. now owns 15,532 shares of the asset manager’s stock worth $456,000 after buying an additional 1,302 shares in the last quarter.
+17.71% of the stock is owned by institutional investors.

 About AllianceBernstein